![]() |

 Original | Replacement |

-The original was much larger than the replacement (GM 19178634).
-Ultimately I found it easier to remove the entire assembly and replace the solenoid on the bench.
-I later tested the original solenod with a suitable 12V power supply; I found that it frequently would stick in the retracted position.
+After removal I tested the original solenoid with a suitable 12V power supply; I found that it frequently would stick in the retracted position, accounting for the symptoms I observed.

 It's listed in TSB (#99-08-64-016A) as being one of the two products that should be periodically applied to weatherstrip surfaces.
 A cheaper option is dielectric silicone grease (GM 12345579 or equivalent).